 LIFETIME RISK OF MATERNAL DEATH

 The lifetime risk of maternal death is the probability that a 15-year-old girl will die from complications of pregnancy or childbirth over her lifetime; it takes into account both the maternal mortality ratio and the total fertility rate (average number of births per woman during her reproductive years under current age-specific fertility rates).
 Thus, in a high-fertility setting, a woman faces the risk of maternal death multiple times, and her lifetime risk of death will be higher than in a low-fertility setting.
-In 2013, the lifetime risk of maternal death in the developing world as a whole was 1 in 160, compared to 1 in 4,000 in industrialized regions.
-Among regions, women in sub-Saharan Africa face the highest lifetime risk (1 in 38), followed by South Asia (1 in 190).
-The top ten countries with the highest lifetime risk of maternal death are all in sub-Saharan Africa and include Chad (1 in 15), Somalia (1 in 18), Niger (1 in 20), Sierra Leone (1 in 21), Burundi (1 in 22), Democratic Republic of the Congo (1 in 23), Mali (1 in 26), Central African Republic (1 in 27) and South Sudan (1 in 28).
+Similar to maternal mortality ratio, the lifetime risk of maternal death varies largely across countries.
+In 2015, the lifetime risk of maternal death in low income countries as a whole was 1 in 41, compared to 1 in 3,300 in high-income countries.
+Among regions, women in sub-Saharan Africa face the highest lifetime risk (1 in 36), followed by South Asia (1 in 200).

 AbouZahr, C., and T. Wardlaw, ‘Maternal Mortality at the End of the Decade: What signs of progress?’, Bulletin of the World Health Organization, vol. 79, no. 6, 2001, pp. 561─573.

 Khan, Khalid S., et al., ‘WHO Analysis of Causes of Maternal Death: A systematic review’, Lancet, vol. 367, no. 9516, 1 April 2006, pp. 1066─1074.